The 20 Best Prolidase Deficiency Doctors Near Me in Ohio, US

 English

 Balaj Rai is a primary care provider, practicing in Internal Medicine in Dayton, Ohio.
 Dr. Rai is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Hypertensive Heart Disease, Pediatric Myocarditis, Enlarged Liver, and Renovascular Hypertension.
+His clinical expertise encompasses Hypertensive Heart Disease, Pediatric Myocarditis, Enlarged Liver, and Renovascular Hypertension.

 Experienced in Prolidase Deficiency